redhat-ai-services/ai-accelerator/genai/README.md

 For the deployment, we'll need to edit the __env variable: HUGGING_FACE_HUB_TOKEN__ with your hugging face token.

 We need this use this token because the model we're using, _Mistral-7B-Instruct-v0.2_, is gated.
 You must be authenticated to access it.
-Navigate to [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and create a new token and copy it for the environment variable.
+Navigate to [HuggingFace Tokens](https://huggingface.co/settings/tokens) and create a new token and copy it for the environment variable.

 ![mistralhf](./images/mistralhf_login.png "mistralhf")